Compassion fatigue: In lawyers

 Burnout and compassion fatigue can occur in the profession of law; it may occur because of "a discrepancy between expectations and outcomes," or thinking one may have a larger task to achieve than provided resources and support.

 Recent research shows that a growing number of attorneys who work with victims of trauma are exhibiting a high rate of compassion fatigue symptoms.
 In fact, lawyers are four times more likely to suffer from depression than the general public.
 They also have a higher rate of suicide and substance abuse.
 Most attorneys, when asked, stated that their formal education lacked adequate training in dealing with trauma.
 Besides working directly with trauma victims, one of the main reasons attorneys can develop compassion fatigue is because of the demanding case loads, and long hours that are typical to this profession.

 Prevention and mitigation

 In an effort to prepare and combat compassion fatigue, many organizations have been implementing compassion fatigue and secondary traumatic stress prevention training which educate workers on the occupational risk in helping and protecting professions, raise awareness about symptoms, and teach skills such as coping tools to apply before and after stressful situations, working with integrity, and creating a support system that includes individuals and resources that can provide understanding and are sensitive to the risks of compassion fatigue.
 Workers also learn how to decompress and destress, utilizing self-care, and traumatic stress reduction tools.
+Organizational support is an important factor in preventing compassion fatigue, as structured programs and a supportive work environment is associated with increased compassion satisfaction among healthcare workers.